 In 2017, McLean County PUMA, IL had a population of 173k people with a median age of 32.7 and a median household income of $64,573.
 Between 2016 and 2017 the population of McLean County PUMA, IL declined from 173,254 to 173,231, a -0.0133% decrease and its median household income grew from $63,420 to $64,573, a 1.82% increase.

 The population of McLean County PUMA, IL is 79.8% White Alone, 8% Black or African American Alone, and 5.05% Asian Alone.
 8.3% of the people in McLean County PUMA, IL speak a non-English language, and 95.5% are U.S. citizens.

-The largest universities in McLean County PUMA, IL are Illinois State University, with 5,356 graduates, Heartland Community College, with 698 graduates, and Illinois Wesleyan University, with 463 graduates.
+The largest universities in McLean County PUMA, IL are Illinois State University (5,735 degrees awarded in 2017), Heartland Community College (1,088 degrees), and Illinois Wesleyan University (496 degrees).

 The median property value in McLean County PUMA, IL is $163,800, and the homeownership rate is 64.9%.
 Most people in McLean County PUMA, IL commute by Drove Alone, and the average commute time is 17.4 minutes.
 The average car ownership in McLean County PUMA, IL is 2 cars per household.